Development Status of the KIPM Detector Consortium: Phonon-Absorber-Assisted Kinetic Inductance Phonon-Mediated Detectors

 \section{Phonon-Absorber-Assisted Kinetic Inductance Phonon-Mediated Detectors}

 While the understanding we have obtained of our current KIPM architecture provides a clear near-term path to eV resolution, the ultimate limit posed by GR noise is

 In the current architecture, reducing GR noise further requires reducing $V$, which inevitably also reduces $\eta$, as we have seen.
-We are thus developing a different architecture, the Phonon-Absorber-Assisted (PAA) KIPM detector, that uses QP trapping to decouple $V$ from $\eta$.
+We are thus developing a different architecture, the Phonon-Absorber-Assisted (PAA) KIPM detector, that uses QP trapping to decouple $V$ from $\eta$, taking inspiration from the success of the quasiparticle-trapping-assisted electrothermal-feedback TES (QET)~\cite{Irwin1995a,Nam1996,Chang2025}.
 The challenge has been to identify a design that is consistent with RF design requirements, which we have now found.

 Like the current KIPM design, the PAA-KIPM detector uses many individual sensors, which we term PAA-KIDs.
 The inductor of a PAA-KID consists of a series array of many large area (100$\times$100 $\mu$m$^2$), thick (600 nm) Al phonon absorbers to obtain $\eta$ and an equal number of narrow (1-2 $\mu$m), short (2-10 $\mu$m), and thin (30-100 nm) segments of lower-$T_c$ material to reduce $V$ substantially.
 The low-$T_c$ segments have much higher kinetic inductance per square than the Al because they are thin films, and they also dominate the number of squares because they are narrow.
 A parallel-plate capacitor (PPC) with low-noise hydrogenated amorphous silicon (a-Si:H) dielectric, developed by members of our consortium~\cite{Defrance2024, Golwala2024}, completes the resonator, providing high capacitance per unit area and thus minimizing the inactive capacitor area.